Sports betting: Types of sports bets in the United States

 The possible payout of the parlay is determined by the combined likelihood of all bets placed.
 A parlay of riskier bets (more underdogs) will pay greater than a parlay of more likely bets (more favorites).
 In a parlay, all bets need to win in order for the parlay to win.
 If one of the bets on a parlay loses, the whole parlay loses.
 In the event of a push, the pushed bet would be taken out of the parlay and the parlay would bump down to a set of odds without that bet.

 Parlays are very appealing to bettors because they pay out much more than the total winnings of their constituent straight bets.
 However, it is much more difficult to hit on a parlay than it is on a single wager.
-In the USA, parlays account for upward of 70% of each state's total sportsbook revenue each month.
+In some states, parlays account for a substantial share of sportsbook revenue.
+In Louisiana, for example, parlays accounted for 70% of online sportsbook revenue during fiscal year 2024, according to the Louisiana Gaming Control Board.